Reference

 What it is: A healthcare scheduling platform used in a real clinical environment.
 It manages appointments, patient data, and operational workflows for a medical practice.

-What it taught me: Regulated domains expose the limits of AI-assisted development clearly.
-The AI can generate CRUD operations and UI components efficiently, but anything involving data privacy, clinical logic, or compliance requires careful human oversight.
+What it taught me: AI can generate CRUD operations and UI components efficiently, while ensuring data privacy is guaranteed.
 The most important lesson: AI acceleration is real, but it does not reduce the need for domain knowledge.
-It amplifies the consequences of not having it.

 ALLVI